gamedevware/charon/README.md

 ### Programmers

 You shouldn't be writing boilerplate to parse JSON.
-Charon reads your data schema and generates type-safe code in your language — so instead of `data["hero"]["stats"]["hp"]`, you write `gameData.Heroes.Find("Arbalest").Stats.Hp`.
+Charon reads your data schema and generates type-safe code in your language — so instead of `data["Arbalest"]["stats"]["hp"]`, you write `gameData.Heroes.Find("Arbalest").Stats.Hp`.
 That's it.

 - No more magic strings or silent null dereferences from stale IDs
 - Data loading, validation, and localization handled by generated code